 The following is from the January/February issue of The Scroll(2):

 Unless otherwise indicated in a footnote, excerpts from church records or from The Scroll are cited in ibid., Chapter 9.
 (Close)

-Here is more from the March Scroll:
+Here is from the July issue:

 Ibid., p.
 156. (Close)

 The Hook and Hastings organ is almost perfectly matched to the acoustic and architectural space of the church building.
 It is a small, single manual (keyboard), and pedalboard instrument, with a tracker action (direct mechanical linkage), and with a limited number of stops.
 It was built in Boston in 1885, just ten years prior to the dedication of Christ's Church.Our Hook and Hastings organ has been placed on the register of historic American pipe organs.
 Unfortunately, however, there was a problem:

 Over the years and even in the beginning, we were a little disappointed in that we felt the organ was capable of producing better results than we were getting.
 We had great difficulty in finding competent tuners.(4)According to Anderson:

 What was not known when the organ was purchased… was that the instrument is pitched nearly a half tone higher than standard tuning.
 It is not possible to add lengths to pipes and so it will always remain at that high pitch.
 This can be a challenge for tenors trying to sing high parts!
 It was also quickly learned that wind instruments (clarinets, trumpet, oboes, etc.) could not tune high enough to play with the organ.(5)It would be more than 4 more years before the organ would be brought up to its full potential.

 Quoted in Anderson, For All the Saints, op. cit., p.
 156. (Close)